networknt/json-schema-validator/doc/collector-context.md

 ```

-One important thing to note when using Collectors is if we call get method on CollectorContext before the validation is complete, We would get back a Collector instance that was added to CollectorContext.
+One important thing to note when using Collectors is if we call get method on CollectorContext before the validation is complete, we would get back a Collector instance that was added to CollectorContext.

 ```
 // Returns Collector before validation is done.